 Car rental in Ibiza

 You’d think talking a bus would be the cheaper travel option right?
 Wrong!
-Those deals that airlines offer (whilst you’re trying to whiz through the booking pages) are worth noting.
-We paid an bargain total of £7 for 3 days!!!
+Those deals that airlines offer whilst you’re trying to whizz through the booking pages are worth noting.
+We paid a bargain total of £7 for 3 days!
 Seriously!
-We spent our days in a small blue Nissan Micra, using the maps (provided by our hostel) to explore the beaches, free sights, and coastline around Ibiza.
+We spent our trip in a small blue Nissan Micra, using the maps (provided by our hostel) to explore the beaches, free sights, and coastline around Ibiza.

 Car hire: £7